Ruehrstaat-Development-Team/Ruehrstaat-Discord-Bot/README.md

-# RST Carrier Services Dicord Bot
+# RST Carrier Services Discord Bot

 This is the Discord Bot for the Ruehrstaat Sqadron Discord Server.